 I’m in Italy.
 It’s beautiful.
 It’s not an Eat, Pray, Love thing.
 There will be eating and yoga, but no official praying and not likely any love.
 I am on a group trip with mostly women and one man (who is part of a couple) and no cute guys magically appeared next to me on the plane (I swear that only happens in the movies!)
 I was introduced to this travel company (Escape to Shape) by a high school friend who knows the owners.
 I did my first E2S trip to Morocco 1 1/2 years ago and now I am in Sicily with 17 strangers (and Erica and Francesco who run the show and are the sweetest people and best host and hostess on the planet.)

-I am way in to the Escape part (and when I say “way in to” I mean terrified to fly across the world and spend a week with strangers but simultaneously excited about seeing new places and learning new things) and the Shape part is good for me and comes with the trip so I rise to the occasion.
-Today the occasion involved a 3 mile walk to small town food market and a 3 mile walk back followed by a 1 hour lower body boot camp class (yes, after 6 miles of walking).
-Before dinner we go back to the mat for yoga, then wine tasting, cooking class and dinner.
+I am way into the Escape part (and when I say “way in to” I mean terrified to fly across the world and spend a week with strangers but simultaneously excited about seeing new places and learning new things) and the Shape part is good for me and comes with the trip so I rise to the occasion.
+Today the occasion involved a 3-mile walk to a small-town food market and a 3-mile walk back followed by a 1 hour lower body boot camp class (yes, after 6 miles of walking).
+Before dinner we go back to the mat for yoga, then wine tasting, cooking class, and dinner.
 That will add up to more exercise than I have done in a month.
 I am a fan of moderate exercise but don’t have one of those “push yourself” personalities when it comes to working out.
 This week I will push it a bit and I am sure it will feel great (not during of course, but after.)

 I am already sore from this morning’s workout and it is time to get ready for Yoga.
 I might need a little prayer to make it through this one.